mehrancodes/workcation/README.md

 > For learning purpose from Adam Wathan video tutorial [Live preview](https://workcation.netlify.com/)

-Workcation is the demo project for the upcoming ["Designing with Tailwind CSS" course](https://tailwindcss.com/course/) I'm working on.
+Workcation is the demo project for the upcoming ["Designing with Tailwind CSS" course](https://tailwindcss.com/course/) Adam working on.

 ![](https://tailwindcss.com/img/workcation-screenshot.jpg)